 I have more questions about Google Apps, where can I go?

 All the information about Google Apps you can find on the website googleapps.utwente.nl/en or in Google Apps.
-For specific questions or help with the transfer of the content of your Exchange mailbox, you can ask the SNT Servicedesk or the Service Desk ICT for help.Was this information useful?Thank you for your feedback
+For specific questions or help with the transfer of the content of your Exchange mailbox, you can ask the Service Desk ICT for help.Was this information useful?Thank you for your feedback

 I want to share my calendar with people without an @student.utwente.nl account.